 Where children display sexualised behaviours, the behaviours will be considered in accordance with the children's developmental understanding, age and impact on the alleged victim.
-Tools such as Brook Traffic Light Tool will be used to assist in determining whether the behaviour is developmental or a cause for concern.
-This will assist in ensuring the child/ren receive the right support at the right time either via the Family Partnership Service or a referral to Children's Social Care.
+Tools such as the Brook Traffic Light Tool will be used to assist in determining whether the behaviour is developmental or a cause for concern.
+This will assist in ensuring the child/ren receive the right support at the right time either via the Family Partnership Service or a referral to Children's Social Care

-The school will utilise support and guidance from wider services such as Luton Sexual Health and make referrals where necessary, this includes an AIM (Abnomal Involuntary Movement Scale) assessment.
+School will utilise support and guidance from wider services such as Luton Sexual Health and make referrals where necessary, this includes AIM assessment

-The school will manage incidents of sexualised behaviour on a case by case basis, with consideration to the alleged victim and alleged perpetrator.
+School will manage incidents of sexualised behaviour on a case by case basis, with consideration to the alleged victim and alleged perpetrator

 In all cases of peer on peer abuse the school will consider the vulnerability of all children including those alleged to have caused the harm and those alleged to be victims and provide a safeguarding response consistent with the Effective Support model within Luton.
-Consideration will be applied to violence in young peoples relationships.
+Consideration will be applied to violence in young people's relationships

-Where necessary, the school behaviour policies will be invoked and any sanctions applied will be consistent with these procedures.
+Where necessary, the school behaviour policies will be invoked and any sanctions applied will be consistent with these procedures

 Where issues indicate that a criminal offence may have been committed a report will be made to Bedfordshire police.
-The School will support victims through reporting concerns to the police and will ensure the wellbeing of the child is support thereafter.(Further guidance around harmful sexual behaviours can be found here.
+The School/Service will support victims through reporting concerns to the police and will ensure the wellbeing of the child is support thereafter

+School can seek further guidance around harmful sexual behaviours here.